cliarie/countingcomments/README.md

 cd ~/Downloads/countingcomments-master
 python runner.py --file [FILE_NAME]
 ```
 FILE_NAME is placeholder for the file.
-So for example, if my comments are copied into "mcdonald.txt", I would run `python runner.py --file content.txt` to analyze it.
+So for example, if my comments are copied into "mcdonald.txt", I would run `python runner.py --file mcdonald.txt` to analyze it.

 This should output each student who commented/replied, including the number of comments/replies the each made, sorted alphabetically.
 This is the default behavior.
 There are more specific, advanced use cases; however, every program call must contain "--file" and an existing file, or else the program will throw an error.